 This is important to get right!
 Managers at all levels should ask open questions to their staff and regularly provide space to share feedback.
 There should be processes to ensure these views are actioned and escalated appropriately.

-Simple examples could be things like a senior manager simply having a coffee with a junior member of staff.
+Simple examples could be a senior manager having a coffee with a junior staff member.
 Or a manager encouraging and enabling cross-team mingling at a company event.

 There you go!
 Our 5 top tips for effective internal communication.